Rapid Mass segregation in small stellar clusters: Conclusions

 The first phase practically corresponds to the initial gravitational instability of the system and thus is related to the value of the Jeans mass of the system in dependence on the assumed initial virial ratio, in the sense that warmer initial conditions tend to cancel the role of this phase.
 On the other side, the second phase, although it is stronger in its effects for lower values of $Q$, remains significant in segregating masses on an extended interval of $Q$.
-Both the phases occur on time scales much shorter that the (ill defined, when out of equilibrium) 2-body, gentle relaxation time of the system.
+This latter phase begins at about the moment of maximum compression of the system, whose following collisional evolution occurs on the crossing time of the quasi-virialized system.
+In particular, for ~\lq cold\rq~ systems ($Q \lesssim 0.3$) the mass segregation observed in the substructures, before the system collapses, is not completely erased after the collapse.
+Therefore, the dense subsystem that emerges after the collapse, shows a clear signature of mass segregation, despite it is not dynamically old enough to reach such degree of segregation yet.

 On both the two phases of mass segregation has a relevance the inclusion of a ~\lq background\rq~ potential which mimics the presence of a residual gas left after star formation as well as the inclusion of an additional body as heavy central object (a stellar black hole).
 Quite clearly, the role on the cluster dynamics played by the background gas general potential depends on the characteristics of its time evolution (if it is very rapid it may influence both the phases).
 The cases studied here (static and expanding gas) indicate that the addition of gravitational binding energy tends to smear out the local processes that give mass segregation, although segregation is still clearly visible.